 Appropriate evaluation is needed, not only to evidence research impact, but also to generate learning to improve research design and increase impact.
-Given that an increasing amount of research for development is being done in a more engaged transdisciplinary way, intervening on multiple variables, and with multiple pathways to impact, reductionist experimental and guasi-experimental impact assessment methods are not sufficient because they do not accommodate complexity well.
+Given that an increasing amount of research for development is being done in a more engaged transdisciplinary way, intervening on multiple variables, and with multiple pathways to impact, reductionist experimental and quasi-experimental impact assessment methods are not sufficient because they do not accommodate complexity well.

-The stream will focus on the challenges related to evaluating and measuring research impact, and discuss the need for a complex-aware approach to research evaluation that challenges researchers to broaden their scope and ensure societal relevance in their research.
+This Stream focused on the challenges related to evaluating and measuring research impact, and discussed the need for a complex-aware approach to research evaluation that challenges researchers to broaden their scope and ensure societal relevance in their research.